ngchain/ngcore/docs/contract.md

 - gas: `SimpleTollStation` with a fixed budget of 2^24 toll per call;
   every instruction costs 1, and host operations charge tiered extras (kv.set 1000 + 10/byte, kv.del 500, kv reads 100, coin.transfer 2000,
-  log.emit 500 + 5/byte, each cross-contract call 2000) so state writes cost
+  log.emit 500 + 5/byte, each cross-contract call 2000, code
-  orders of magnitude more than arithmetic; overflowing aborts the call
+  introspection 100 + len/8) so state writes cost orders of magnitude more than arithmetic; overflowing aborts the call
+- linear memory is capped at 64 pages (4 MiB) per instance, declared AND
+  grown: toll bounds instructions, but memory.grow allocates 64 KiB of host memory for ~1 toll — the cap closes that gap
 - all host functions bounds-check every pointer/length against the instance's linear memory